UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Slurm.md

 ### scontrol

-This is a utility to display detailed information about the specified job.
+This is a utility to display detailed information about the specified active job.

 ```
 scontrol show job 123454